 What began as a progressive ‘blue wave’ has become a full fledged tsunami.

-Alessandra Biaggi, a 32-year-old lawyer from Pelham, NY, and the granddaughter of disgraced former Congressman Mario Biaggi, defeated Senator Jeff Klein in the Democratic primary for the 34th Senate District by a vote of 53.11 percent to 44.48 percent in the Thursday, September 13 primary.
+Alessandra Biaggi, a 32-year-old lawyer from Pelham, NY, and the granddaughter of former Congressman Mario Biaggi, defeated Senator Jeff Klein in the Democratic primary for the 34th Senate District by a vote of 53.11 percent to 44.48 percent in the Thursday, September 13 primary.

 According to unofficial numbers from the NYS Board of Elections, out of a total of 33,172 votes, Biaggi pulled in 17,618 to Klein’s 14,754.

-Biaggi ran on a platform of progressive change and again and again called Klein out for forming the now-disbanded Independent Democratic Conference, saying that the IDC blocked progressive legislation at a time when Washington was in the hands of the Republican opposition; convinced that voting alongside Republican issues was “betrayal to the party.”
+Biaggi ran on a platform of progressive change and again and again called Klein out for forming the now-disbanded Independent Democratic Conference, saying that the IDC blocked progressive legislation at a time when Washington was in the hands of the Republican opposition; convinced that voting alongside Republican issues was a “betrayal to the party.”